 Each planet station features a stone plinth and interpretive plaque with stunning NASA images, interesting facts about our neighboring worlds, and models illustrating the size of each planet as it compares to the Sun.
 The monoliths were designed by artist Erin Caruth to recall the forms of standing stones and other astronomical monuments of ancient civilizations.

 Conceived in 1995, the Planet Walk has grown through the years to incorporate the asteroid belt (represented by a 40 kilogram meteorite) and a free cell phone audio tour narrated by Bill Nye, the Science Guy.
-There’s even an effort to establish a station in Hawaii, to represent Alpha Centauri, the closest star to the Sun.
-If successful, the new stone would make the Sagan Planet Walk the largest permanent exhibition in the world.
+A station in Hawaii (next to Imiloa Astronomy Center, part of the University of Hawaii in Hilo) represents Alpha Centauri, the closest star to the Sun.
+It is possible, that with this marker (sculpture) the Sagan Planet Walk is one of the largest if not the largest permanent exhibition in the world.